-2. Keep blood sugar steady: As blood sugar goes above or below the zone (for most people, a healthy zone is 80 – 180), the retina changes shape, causing changes in vision.
+As blood sugar goes above or below the zone (for most people, a healthy zone is 80 – 180), the retina changes shape, causing changes in vision.
 If changes are minimal, so are the vision changes.
-Track your blood sugar changes on the Brook app, and check in with a Brook Expert on your private 1:1 channel for ideas on keeping blood sugar steady.
+Track your blood sugar changes on the Brook app, and check in with one of our Health Coaches for ideas on keeping blood sugar steady.

 Protect your eyes from harmful UV light.
 When outdoors during daytime, always wear sunglasses that shield your eyes from 100 percent of the sun’s harmful ultraviolet rays.
 This may help reduce your risk of cataract and other eye problems.

 Whether it’s a lot of steps or baby steps, exercise and movement in general is key.
 According to the American Academy of Ophthalmologists (AAO), some studies suggest that regular exercise — such as walking — can reduce the risk of age-related macular degeneration by up to 70 percent.

 If your daily work involves a computer, follow the 20-20-20 rule: Look up from your computer every 20 minutes at an object 20 feet away, for twenty seconds.
 If eye fatigue persists, it can be a sign of several different conditions, such as dry eye, presbyopia, or spectacles with lenses that are not properly centered.